open-engineering-platform/.github/profile/README.md

 # Open Engineering Platform

-Shared foundations for engineering systems, runtime platforms, digital worlds, skills, activities, agents, and missions.
+Open standards, APIs, contracts, CRDs, and SDKs for engineering worlds, activities, skills, missions, agents, detectives, and control planes.

 ⸻

 Vision

-Open Engineering Platform (OEP) provides the common building blocks used by engineering-focused platforms, applications, games, simulations, agents, and operating systems.
+Open Engineering Platform (OEP) provides the shared foundation for building Kubernetes-native engineering platforms.

-Its purpose is to establish open standards and reusable components that enable interoperability between systems such as:
+OEP defines the common language used by systems such as:

 * Detective Operating System
 * Agility Game